-At sixteen, Roger toured with the great Louie Bellson Big Band, and the following summer, joined the Quincy Jones Big Band.
+At sixteen, Roger toured with the great Louie Bellson Big Band.
+After graduating high school, he toured during the fall with the Quincy Jones Big Band on a tour to promote the Brothers Johnson.
 He went on to play lead trumpet with international pop star Tom Jones for six years.
 In 1985 he joined the Woody Herman Orchestra on lead trumpet and remained until Herman's death in October 1987.
-Ingram also toured with the Maynard Ferguson Orchestra in 1988, 1990 and 1992 recording three albums with Maynard's band.
+During his tenure with Woody's band, he recorded 3 albums, all of which were nominated for Grammy awards.
+Ingram also toured with the Maynard Ferguson Orchestra in 1988, 1990 and 1992, recording three albums with Maynard's band.
 He later collaborated with trumpeter Arturo Sandoval on the Grammy Award winning album "Danzon."
 Subsequently, there are a number of other Arturo Sandoval "collection" albums that Roger appears on.

 He left Jazz at Lincoln Center in 1997 to tour and record briefly with the legendary Ray Charles before returning to tour and record with Harry Connick Jr's big band again in 1997.
 (Harry broke up the big Band in 1993 to start a funk band; he made the decision to re-form his world famous big band a few years later.)